nullze/Scanner_Confuser/README.md

 ---

-A custom robots.txt file designed to confuse automated web exploit application scanners.
+A custom robots.txt file designed to confuse automated web exploit application scanners that utilize robots.txt for fingerprinting.

 ---